legendarycode3/fund-me-smart-contract/README.md

 * Funder Tracking: Records who sent ETH and how much
 * Auto ETH Handling: receive() and fallback() support direct ETH
 * Customizable threshold: Minimum USD value can be adjusted.
+* Multi-Network Support: Deployable on Sepolia, Mainnet, and local Anvil

 ## Real-World Analogy
 Think of this contract like a donation box: